-Visitors will enter the White House complex from the south side of East Executive Avenue.
-After passing through the security screening area, guests will enter the East Wing of the White House and proceed down the East Colonnade following the route to the Residence depicted on the White House tour map below.
+Guests will enter the White House complex from the south side of East Executive Avenue.
+After passing through the security screening area, visitors will enter the East Wing of the White House and proceed down the East Colonnade following the route to the Residence depicted on the White House tour map above.

 The White House lifted its longstanding camera and photo ban on public tours.
 Guests are now welcome to take photos throughout the White House tour route and are encouraged to share their photos using the hashtag #WhiteHouseTour.
 Phones and compact still cameras with a lens no longer than 3 inches are allowed.